Mc-Zen/zero/README.md

 ### Rounding

 Rounding can be configured with the `set-round()` function.

-Numbers with an uncertainty are by default automatically rounded to the precision of the uncertainty.
-This behavior is engaged when `follow-uncertainty` is true.
+Numbers with an uncertainty are by default (`round.follow-uncertainty: true`) rounded to the precision of the uncertainty − we call this _automatic rounding_.
+If no uncertainty is present or `round.follow-uncertainty: false`, _manually rounding_ is applied according to the options `mode` and `precision`.

-If `follow-uncertainty` is false or the number just has no uncertainty, the normal rounding method according to `mode` and `precision` applies.
-In this case, there is no guarantee that value and uncertainty have the same number of digits.
+In the second case, there is no guarantee that value and uncertainty have the same number of digits.

 ```typ
 #set-round(